muratk5n/thirdwave/en/index.md

 If Ukraine falls Poland can take its Western section that are "historically Polish", and Hungary can probably take Transcarpathia - there is a Hungarian speaking minority there, and it is right across the border, right?
 It can happen...
-RU beats it, and UA becomes a rump state its neighbors dismember it.
+RU beats Ukraine, turning it into a rump state, its neighbors dismember it.

 ---